Ravishek-Projects/Infonetica-HomeExercise/README.md

 # Infonetica - Configurable Workflow Engine

-[cite_start]This project is a minimal backend service that implements a configurable workflow engine based on a state-machine concept, as per the take-home exercise specification. [cite: 1] [cite_start]It's built with .NET 8 and ASP.NET Core Minimal APIs. [cite: 26, 27]
+This project is a minimal backend service that implements a configurable workflow engine based on a state-machine concept, as per the take-home exercise specification.
+It's built with .NET 8 and ASP.NET Core Minimal APIs.

+---
 ## Assumptions & Shortcuts

-* [cite_start]**Persistence**: The service uses a simple, thread-safe in-memory store.
+* **Persistence**: The service uses a simple, thread-safe in-memory store.
 Data will be lost upon application restart.
 This was chosen for simplicity and to meet the 2-hour time constraint.
-* [cite_start]**Validation**: Core validation rules are implemented. [cite: 21, 22] However, more comprehensive validation (e.g., ensuring all `toState` and `fromStates` in actions correspond to actual defined states) would be added in a production environment.
+* **Validation**: Core validation rules are implemented.
+However, more comprehensive validation (e.g., ensuring all `toState` and `fromStates` in actions correspond to actual defined states) would be added in a production environment.
 This is noted as a `TODO` in the code.
 * **IDs**: State and Action IDs are treated as `string`.
 Workflow Instance IDs are `Guid`.
 * **Error Handling**: Errors are returned as simple JSON objects with a `message` property.

+---
 ## How to Run

 1. Ensure you have the .NET 8 SDK installed.
 2. Clone the repository.
 3. Navigate to the project directory in your terminal.
-4.  [cite_start]Run the application using the command: `dotnet run`. [cite: 40]
+4. Run the application using the command: `dotnet run`.
 5. The service will be available at `http://localhost:5000` (or a similar port).

+---
 ## API Endpoints

 ### 1. Create Workflow Definition

 Creates a new workflow definition.

 * **Endpoint**: `POST /definitions`
 * **Request Body**: